Placeholder text, please change

 I am excited to be a part of the St. Joseph Catholic School community as the new full day preschool teacher working with four year olds.
 I look forward to being a part of such a positive and caring academic community where body, mind and spirit are nurtured and developed.

-Although I earned my education degree in Ohio, I have been a preschool teacher in Libertyville for the last 15 years.
+Although I earned my education degree in Ohio, I have been a preschool teacher in Libertyville for the last 20 years and at St. Joseph Catholic School for the last 5 years.
+I am excited to begin my 6th year at St. Joseph teaching preschool.
 I love teaching preschool children and seeing the world through their eyes.
 I believe a warm and loving environment both encourages children to learn as well as helps them gain self-confidence.
 I am a strong believer in learning through play as well as hands on learning to help foster a child’s creativity and development.
 I look forward to a positive, loving, and wonderful year with your child!

 Posts